OpenLiberty/start.openliberty.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe your idea for new feature to add to the Liberty Starter**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of your idea.

-**Describe the solution you'd like**
+What new capabilities would the feature enable or what problem would it solve?

-A clear and concise description of what you want to happen.
+**Describe why the new feature is important**

-**Describe alternatives you've considered**
+A clear and concise description of the value of and use case for your suggestion.
-A clear and concise description of any alternative solutions or features you've considered.
+For example, "As a developer/admin/etc. I want to be able to x so that I can y.."

-**Additional context**
+**Any additional context**
 Add any other context or screenshots about the feature request here.